tigerclaw-az/ejwaibel.github.io/resume.md

 ### Summary {#summary}

 Passionate and motivated software developer focused on frontend web development, with backend experience including PHP and NodeJS.
-I bring an expert knowledge of all things web and architecture.
+I bring a wealth of experience in regards to source control and frontend web development.
 Problem solving is my second language.
-Writing code has been my life since I was a teenager.
-I am excited about all things related to technology and development.
+I am excited about all things related to technology and software development with a willingness to learn.

 ### Technical Skills {#skills}

-* Expert knowledge of HTML5, SCSS, CSS3, JavaScript, jQuery, PHP, NodeJS, RESTful Web Services
+* Expert knowledge of HTML5, SCSS, CSS3, JavaScript, VueJS, jQuery, NodeJS, RESTful Web Services
-* Expert knowledge of source control tools, such as SVN, Git (Bitbucket, Gitlab, Github), ClearCase
+* Expert knowledge of source control tools: SVN, Git (Bitbucket, Gitlab, Github), ClearCase
-* Advanced experience with Handlebars, LESS, ES6, Grunt, Gulp, Yeoman, VueJS
+* Advanced experience with LESS, ES6, Grunt, Gulp, Yeoman, PHP
 * Advanced shell script development using Perl, bash, and ksh
-* Advanced development experience with Adobe Experience Manager
-* Intermediate experience with Angular, Express, and MongoDB
+* Intermediate experience with Angular, NuxtJS, Express, and MongoDB

 ### Experience {#experience}